tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Level 1 continued.**

-**Inspiration.** 1 point of inspiration to Aarden.
-Inspiration allows a player to re-roll a dice, as long as its done before a result is called.
+**Inspiration.** 1 point to Aarden for recap.
+[Inspiration allows a player to re-roll a dice, as long as it's done before a result is called.]

 **Tarkin Awakens.** Tarkin, a Halfling Rogue, regains consciousness, hears voices beyond the thicket of brush, and stumbles out.
 After brief defensive posturing, a roughed up Tarkin explains that he was onset by goblins - the very goblins that are now dead.
 Gar invites Tarkin to join the group if he's willing to lend his skillset to their cause.